BinFlush/striptest/README.md

 If the python script was responsible for timing during exposure, that would be a whole other piece of software.
 You could imagine a timer that simply beeps at the appropriate stops (with some count-in before each beep), but that would completely negate the necessity for a metronome, be-it hardware or software.
 Instead, you would simply end up with an ordinary software f-stop timer, which is a much simpler task than the optimization task this **striptest.py** solves.

 Software of this sorts would also need some way to reliably turn off any lights (screen, backlight keyboard, power switch, etc...) during exposure, which is a nontrivial task.
 Arduino-kits or commercial f-stop timers are better suited for this.

+The same goes for the website, which purposely has no metronome built in.
+If a timer is what you are after, something like [GoTimer's enlarger timer](https://gotimer.org/photography/enlarger-timer) is a better fit.

 * **Is this precision necessary**